Practicing Mindfulness for Parents

 • Awaken Pittsburgh offers free monthly guided meditations open to anyone.

-• Mindfulness Based Stress Reduction Courses (UPMC Integrative Medicine) MBSR is an eight-week, evidence-based, highly experiential course that is currently offered at more than 250 hospitals, universities, and clinical settings in the United States and around the world.
-MBSR’s primary aim is to help participants develop skills that can be flexibly applied in everyday life to stress, pain, and illness.
-Through experiential learning and discussion during class, as well as through daily mindfulness practice at home, participants learn and refine a range of self-regulatory skills that involve finely tuned attention to thoughts, emotions, and physical sensations.
+• Mindfulness-Based Stress Reduction Courses (UPMC Integrative Medicine) MBSR is an eight-week, evidence-based, highly experiential course that is currently offered at more than 250 hospitals, universities, and clinical settings in the United States and around the world.
+MBSR primarily aims to help participants develop skills they can flexibly apply to stress, pain, and illness in everyday life.
+Through experiential learning and discussion during class, and daily mindfulness practice at home, participants learn and refine a range of self-regulatory skills that involve finely tuned attention to thoughts, emotions, and physical sensations.
 Call 412-623-3023 or visit the UPMC website.

-• The Penn Program for Mindfulness provides powerful tools for coping and personal growth, while combining modern cognitive science with ancient mindfulness techniques.
-Participants learn to reconnect with the source of meaning in their lives, be steady in the most difficult moments and to connect more deeply with what matters most to them.
+• The Penn Program for Mindfulness provides powerful tools for coping and personal growth while combining modern cognitive science with ancient mindfulness techniques.
+Participants learn to reconnect with the source of meaning in their lives, be steady in the most difficult moments, and connect more deeply with what matters most to them.
 Mindfulness approaches help individuals to let go of unproductive habits and reactivity.
 Learn more on The Penn Program for Mindfulness website.

 Series Navigation